 Today the population of the archipelago numbers in excess of 33,000.
-Only 40 of the islands are inhabited with communities ranging in size from 5 to 5000.
+Only 40 of the islands are inhabited with communities ranging in size from five to 5,000.
 Today the Kuna Indians continue the fight to retain their traditions against a background of economic, discriminatory and political change.

 With dwindling fish stocks, they have had to look elsewhere for revenue with tourism becoming a more and more important source of income.
 This does not mean it is without contention and is still a cause of some social tension.
 However the sales of traditional "molas" brings more money to the communities and the Kuna still see tourists as "visitors there with their permission" so moving around is restrictive and well controlled.